-If you get the printer not connected error, there are certain fixes that will help you be able to print again.
-There are multiple scenarios that causes this issue.
+If you get the printer not connected error, certain fixes will help you be able to print again.
+Multiple scenarios cause this issue.
 One may be a faulty USB cable that prevents the printer to be detected by the computer.
 It could also be that the driver for the device is missing or corrupted.
-A malware may also block the system from recognizing the printer as a plugged peripheral device.
+Malware may also block the system from recognizing the printer as a plugged peripheral device.

 Whether the printer isn't detected by attaching the cable or over the network, here are some fixes you can try to solve the issue.

 Click the printer's power off to shut it down, and then press to power on again.
 Wait a few moments to complete the process.